Rays314/LinebotSample/README.md

     `git config core.editor "code --wait"`

 1. Google sheet and project
-    1. Create a Google sheet
+    1. Create a Google sheet.
-    1. Create a Google apps script project with "tool" -> "script editor" in the toolbar
+    1. Create a Google apps script project with "Extensions" -> "Apps script" in the toolbar.
-    1. Login to Google with clasp
+    1. Login to Google with clasp.
         `clasp login`
-    1. Link to the project (Note that `<script ID>` can be found in the project settings.)
+    1. Link to the project and download a removable `code.js` file to the `src` folder under the working directory with the command.
+(Note that `<script ID>` can be found in the project settings.)
         `clasp clone <script ID> --rootDir ./src`
-    1. Remove the useless file `code.js`
-        `rm ./src/code.js` (in Linux)
-        `del .\src\code.js` (in Windows)
-    1. Update the changes to Google
-        `clasp push`

 1. Deploy on Google with the following instructions in the **classic** editor (Why classic: [#1](/../../issues/1))
     1. Switch to the classic editor by entering the script editor and click the “Use classic editor” on the upper-right corner.